Swarm Reinforcement Learning For Adaptive Mesh Refinement: Hyperparameters

+\textbf{Neural Networks.} All networks are implemented in PyTorch~\citep{paszke2019pytorch} and trained using the ADAM optimizer~\citep{kingma2014adam} with a learning rate of $3.0$e-$4$ unless mentioned otherwise.
+All \glspl{mlp} use $2$ hidden layers and a latent dimension of \rebuttal{$64$}.
 We use separate \glspl{mpn} for the policy and the value function.
-Each \gls{mpn} consists of $2$ Message Passing Steps, where each function $f_\cdot$ is represented as a $2$-layer \gls{mlp} with a latent dimension of $32$.
+Each \gls{mpn} consists of $2$ message passing steps, where each update function is represented as an \gls{mlp} with \textit{LeakyReLU} activation functions.
+The policy and value function heads are additional \glspl{mlp} with \textit{tanh} activation functions acting on the final latent node features of the \gls{mpn}.
 All message aggregations $\bigoplus$ are mean aggregations.
-Additionally, we apply Layer Normalization~\citep{ba2016layer} and Residual Connections~\citep{he2016deep} independently for the node, edge and global features after each message passing step.
+Additionally, we apply Layer Normalization~\citep{ba2016layer} and Residual Connections~\citep{he2016deep} independently for the node and edge features after each message passing step.